 Edward was buried in the Old Holy Cross Cemetery in Santa Cruz, California.
 In 1920, Marvin’s mother, Mary Jean Gough Hillock, died in Detroit, Michigan, where she was living with her son, John, his wife, and their four children.
 Mary Hillock was buried with her youngest son, Edward, in Santa Cruz.
 Cemetery officials at the Old Holy Cross Cemetery were unable to find any other Hillock’s buried there.

 Marvin Hillock’s two older brothers, Dennis and John Joseph, both died in Detroit, Michigan, the latter in 1929 and the former in 1933.
-They were both buried in the Mount Olivet Cemetery in that city along with there wives.
+They were both buried in the Mount Olivet Cemetery in that city along with their wives.
 The date of deaths and final resting places of the two other brothers, Robert and Thomas, are undetermined.

 Marvin Charles Hillock’s date of death and final resting place remain unknown.
 He is one of three Medal of Honor recipients from the Battle of Wounded Knee–albeit that Hillock’s documented action occurred at White Clay Creek–whose ultimate fate is unrecorded, the other two being Matthew H. Hamilton and William G. Austin.
-The Medal of Honor Historical Society list Hillock, Hamilton, and Austin as three of over 400 recipients lost to history.
+The Medal of Honor Historical Society lists Hillock, Hamilton, and Austin as three of over 400 recipients lost to history.

 National Archives and Records Administration (NARA), Washington, D.C.; Returns from U.S. Military Posts, 1800-1916, Microfilm Serial: M617, Microfilm Roll: 1532.
 Statistics were compiled from the Seventh Cavalry Regiment’s monthly returns for December 1890 and January 1891; Adjutant General’s Office, Muster Rolls of Regular Army Organizations, 1784–Oct.
 31, 1912, 7th Cavalry, Troop B, Oct.
 31, 1890–Dec.
 31, 1890, pages 5 and 6; Records of the Adjutant General’s Office, 1780’s-1917, Record Group 94, National Archives, Washington, D.C.